celvinren/flutter_code_test/README.md

 The process goes something like:

 * Create a private fork of our bitbucket repository,
 * Clone your private fork onto your personal computer.
-Please append your name to the end of the forked repo eg "dev_coding_test_stephen",
+Please add your name to the end of the forked repo eg "dev_coding_test_stephen",
 * Write your unit tests and code,
 * Create a file with instructions we can use to run your unit tests, build your app and execute your app.
 * Commit and push your changes in the master branch to Bitbucket